alexchristina/alexchristina.github.io/flymd.md

 #### Setting up Atom

 I adapted the instructions from [atom's website](https://blog.atom.io/2018/10/02/running-atom-on-chome-os.html).
 You have already completed the first few steps, so you can skip to **3.
 Installing Atom**.
-Click [this link](https://atom.io/download/deb) and save the file to your home folder in the Linux files section.
+Click [this link](https://atom.io/download/deb) and save the file to your home folder in the Linux files section.fLyMd-mAkEr

 <a id="atom"></a>